-Learn How to Position Your Organization to Win Federal Grants!
+Position Your Organization to Win Federal Grants!

 Despite budget cuts, the federal government continues to award billions of dollars in grants each year.
 Competition for federal dollars was always tough, and now it’s even tougher.
 To succeed with federal grants, you need to plan ahead to meet these challenges — let us show you how.

-During the training, you learn to:
+During this training, you learn to:

 Find federal funding opportunities that match the mission and priorities of your organization

 Use recent grant application guidelines and real funded proposals to examine what works, what doesn’t, and why

 Develop a work-plan for proposal development and write key proposal sections